Skip to main content

 7.2 The Connecting Party is fully accountable and responsible for the identification, onboarding and management of all End User Organisations (including for the service, management and delivery of its services), and shall:

-(a) upon request from NHS Digital, provide to NHS Digital the identity and details of all End User Organisations associated with any Service(s) within such reasonable timescales as NHS Digital may request;
+(a) upon request from NHS England, provide to NHS England the identity and details of all End User Organisations associated with any Service(s) within such reasonable timescales as NHS England may request;

 (b) ensure that all End User Organisations are made aware of the End User Organisation AUP